 Reduct: The Research-Focused Transcription Platform

 Reduct positions itself as a "video research platform" rather than just a transcription tool.
-It is built for teams who record user interviews, customer feedback sessions, usability tests, and other research videos — then need to find patterns, extract insights, and share clips with stakeholders.
+It's built for teams who record user interviews, customer feedback sessions, usability tests, and other research videos, then need to find patterns, pull insights, and share clips with stakeholders.

 What Reduct Does Well

-Transcription Quality: Reduct offers both AI transcription (94.92% accuracy) and human transcription (99% accuracy) in English.
+Transcription quality: Reduct offers both AI transcription (94.92% accuracy) and human transcription (99% accuracy) in English.
 The AI transcription supports over 90 languages.
-For research contexts where accuracy is critical, the human option provides a safety net.
+For research where accuracy is critical, the human option is a safety net.

-Search and Tagging: Reduct's standout feature is its ability to search across an entire video library and tag specific moments.
-You can create custom tags like "pain point," "feature request," or "positive feedback," then apply those tags to specific transcript sections.
+Search and tagging: Reduct's standout feature is searching across an entire video library and tagging specific moments.
+You can create custom tags like "pain point," "feature request," or "positive feedback," then apply them to specific transcript sections.
 Later, you can filter by tag to see every instance of a feature request across 50 interviews.

-Highlights and Reels: Reduct lets you create highlight clips by selecting text in the transcript.
+Highlights and reels: Reduct lets you create highlight clips by selecting text in the transcript.
 The video automatically cuts to match your text selection.
-This is incredibly useful for creating insight reels to share with product teams or executives.
+Useful for building insight reels to share with product teams or executives.

-Team Collaboration: Reduct supports team workspaces where multiple researchers can collaborate on tagging, note-taking, and clip creation.
+Team collaboration: Reduct supports team workspaces where several researchers can collaborate on tagging, note-taking, and clip creation.
 Permissions and access controls are built in.

-Video Editing: Reduct is not a video editor.
-You cannot rearrange clips, add effects, or export polished videos.
-It is a research tool, not a production tool.
+Video editing: Reduct is not a video editor.
+You can't rearrange clips, add effects, or export polished videos.
+It's a research tool, not a production tool.

-Content Creation Workflow: If you want to turn a transcript into blog posts, show notes, or social media content, Reduct does not offer those features.
-It is designed for extracting insights, not repurposing content.
+Content creation workflow: If you want to turn a transcript into blog posts, show notes, or social media content, Reduct doesn't offer those features.
+It's built for extracting insights, not repurposing content.

 Who Should Use Reduct

-• UX researchers conducting user interviews and usability tests
+- UX researchers running user interviews and usability tests

 Descript: The Creator's Video and Audio Editor

-Descript is fundamentally different from Reduct.
-It is a multimodal editor where you edit video and audio by editing the text transcript.
-Delete a sentence in the transcript, and the corresponding audio disappears from the timeline.
-This text-based editing workflow is revolutionary for podcasters and video creators.
+Descript works fundamentally differently from Reduct.
+It's a multimodal editor where you edit video and audio by editing the text transcript.
+Delete a sentence in the transcript, and the matching audio disappears from the timeline.
+Text-based editing changes the workflow for podcasters and video creators.

 What Descript Does Well